I have an idea... the art of designing.

 Part of the “MORE / less Collection” where the main goal is the efficient material use.
 Featured in the”20/20 Collection” from the Mexican Gallery of Design, as one of the 20 emerging design talents in Mexico.

 Modular furniture made out of cardboard, the assembly does not require any glue or tape making it 100% recyclable.
 By using two pieces (square and triangle) it can be assembled to any shape and any size.

 Silver Mention winner in the contest “a!
 Diseño 2009” at the Epson Photo Gallery in Mexico City.

 Cardboard booths for exhibitions and trade shows.
 The main use of these dividers is to separate the space from one exhibitor to the other, the size of the booth can change according to the needs.

 Iguana 4 Studio has been the official supplier of these booths

 at several events; testing the strength, durability and aesthetics of the ecological concept.

-Kunio website was developed as part of bigger campaign for a restaurant located in Mexico City.
-The site has was built using open sources resources (Github and Heroku).
+Kunio website was developed as part of a larger campaign for a restaurant located in Mexico City.

 Web and graphic designer volunteer for Peewees's Pet Adoption.

-Since 2016, I have volunteered for this no-kill shelter.
-I have supported the shelter with graphic design, web design and video editing.
+Since 2016, I have volunteered for this no-kill shelter. supporting the shelter with graphic design, web design and video editing.